camunda/camunda-docs/docs/components/modeler/bpmn/call-activities/call-activities.md

 ### XML representation

-A call activity with static process id, propagation of all child variables turned on, and no explicit binding type (`latest` will be used implicitly):
+A call activity with static process id, propagation of all child variables turned on, and no explicit binding type (`latest` is used implicitly):

 ```xml
 <bpmn:callActivity id="Call_Activity" name="Call Process A">